SidneyPrimas/Distributed_Systems_MIT/src/raft/readme.txt

 + Possible To Do: Currently have limited amount of client requests I can process simultaneously.
 + Possible To Do: Set a shorter RPC timeout
 + To Do: Update heart beat AppendEntries Parameters.
-+ To Do: Drain the Service channel when I switch out of leader.
++ To Do: Drain the Service channel when I switch out of leader. (do I need to do this?)
 + To Do: Move the resetting of heartbeat timer to beginning of sendAppendEnries RPC function.
 Anytime I send, I should reset that timer => Actually, I dont' think this is right since you might be only talking to a single server (figurign out how to update), but still need to send heartbeats to other servers.
++ To Do: Anything that is just specific to one state should be protected by an if statement for that state.
++ To Do: Error check to make sure we never overwrite a committed entry in follower.

 Possible Option:
 + Handle all client interrupts and timer interrupts within a selection function.